ivangayton/challenges/High-Precision_Positioning_on_Low-Cost_Devices.md

 ## Goal

-A fully Free Software/Open Source toolchain allowing practical and reliable high-precision positioning on low-cost devices.
+**A fully Free Software/Open Source toolchain allowing practical and reliable high-precision positioning on low-cost devices.**

-Specifically: enable sub-decimeter positioning with a total hardware cost under USD$300 and widely available in low-income areas.
+**Specifically: enable sub-decimeter positioning with a total hardware cost under USD$300 and make it widely available in low-income areas.**

 ## Problem Statement